Miculino/reown-web/README.md

 ## 📸 Screenshots

-> A few visual examples of the project in action:
+> A few visual examples of the Reown homepage:

 ### Hero Section